Shopify

 What Luo can do

-• Read products and product variants, including price, inventory, and tags
+- Products & variants — products and their variants, including SKU, price, availability, inventory, barcodes, descriptions, and tags

 How to connect

-You’ll create a custom app in the Shopify Dev Dashboard, configure permissions, and then paste the app’s Client ID and Client secret into Luo.
-Luo runs the OAuth handshake against your shop using your own app credentials.
+You’ll create a custom app in the Shopify Dev Dashboard and paste its Client ID and Client secret into Luo.

 1. Create the app